-Your EPA gives your attorney complete control over the property matters stated in it, subject only to conditions and restrictions you have set, the requirements to consult and the powers of the court to review your attorney's actions.
-If you are unsatisfied with the actions of your attorney acting under an EPA, and you are mentally capable, you may revoke their appointment.
-However, you will be unable to do so if you become mentally incapable.
-That is why you need to trust the person (or people) you choose as your attorney to act in your best interests.
+Your EPA gives your attorney control over your life and living circumstances if you become mentally incapable, subject only to conditions and restrictions you have set, the requirements to consult, and the powers of the court to review your attorney's actions.
+That is why you need to trust the person you choose as your attorney to act in your best interests.